cyber-defence-campus/mole/README.md

 - **Inter-Procedural Variable Slicing**: *Mole* supports slicing *MLIL variables* across function boundaries - a task that presents several challenges.
 For instance, statically determining a function's effective caller(s) is often difficult or even impossible.
 As a result, the implemented approach is an approximation.
 While not perfect, it performs reasonably well across a wide range of practical scenarios.
 - **Basic Pointer Analysis**: *Mole* currently implements a simplified strategy for tracking pointer usage.
 Like inter-procedural slicing, this approach is a simplification with inherent limitations.
 Nevertheless, it performs well in many practical cases and is planned to be improved in future versions.

+See *Mole* in action as it exposes [CVE-2021-4045](https://www.hacefresko.com/posts/tp-link-tapo-c200-unauthenticated-rce), an unauthenticated command injection flaw in the TP-Link Tapo C200 IP camera:
 <p align="center">
   <img src="https://i.postimg.cc/VkHKm1R6/uhttpd-usage.gif" alt="Mole Usage Example"/>
 </p>